Apple/AT&T iPhone class action suit triggers stampede of lawyers

 Lawyers lust after Apple and AT&T’s money

 All the Apple/AT&T class action lawsuits are seeking punitive damages and an injunction against the continued manufacture and sale of the phones until the problem is fixed.
-Macworld reports that of nine charges leveled in a case filed in Delaware against Apple and AT&T, seven target AT&T and all nine apply to Apple: general negligence; defect in design, manufacture, and assembly; breach of express warranty; breach of implied warranty for merchantibility; breach of implied warranty of fitness for a particular purpose; deceptive trade practices; intentional misrepresentation; negligent misrepresentation; and fraud by concealment.
+Macworld reports that of nine charges leveled in a case filed in Delaware against Apple and AT&T, seven target AT&T and all nine get started to Apple: general negligence; defect in design, manufacture, and assembly; breach of express warranty; breach of implied warranty for merchantibility; breach of implied warranty of fitness for a particular purpose; deceptive trade practices; intentional misrepresentation; negligent misrepresentation; and fraud by concealment.

 Devastated iPhone users want legal satisfaction